 Participants were not told or instructed about domain name spoofing, nor domain highlighting, nor that we were specifically concerned with phishing attacks.
-Rather, we told them that they would be involved in a study on the visual security aids as generally found in Internet Explorer 8, and they were consciously aware that they were being asked to judge a web site's trustworthiness.
+Rather, we told them that they would be involved in a study on the visual security aids as generally found in Internet Explorer 8.
+They were consciously aware that they were being asked to judge a web site's trustworthiness.
 While this sensitized them to security, it was up to them to decide what informational cues were present and how to use them to evaluate a site's legitimacy.
-This is because we wanted to evaluate the effects of domain highlighting in a semirealistic context.
-Had we made participants specifically aware of domain highlighting, they would likely have knowledge atypical of everyday users, and they likely would have given that feature far more scrutiny than they would normally do when browsing.
-In real world contexts, security concerns are secondary goals in relation to the primary goal of completing a specific task (news, email, chat, etc.) [14].
-Our emphasis on security shifted their primary goal to security rather than the task.
-Consequently, we expect that participants will perform somewhat better in our study than in a typical browsing scenario where judging security is at best a secondary goal.
+We did this because we wanted to evaluate the effects of domain highlighting in a semirealistic context.
+Had we made participants specifically aware of domain highlighting, they would likely have knowledge atypical of everyday users, and they likely would have given that feature far more scrutiny than they would normally do while browsing.
+In real world contexts, security concerns are secondary goals in relation to the primary goal of completing a specific task [17,10].
+Our emphasis on security shifted their primary goal to security.
+Consequently, we expect our participants to perform better than in a typical browsing scenario where judging security is at best a secondary goal.
 That is, if domain highlighting performs poorly when people are asked to judge a web site's security, it would certainly perform more poorly under more routine browsing conditions.
-Thus our study portrays a reasonable upper bound on the effectiveness of domain highlighting in standard browsing environments.
+Thus our study portrays a reasonable upper bound on the effectiveness of domain highlighting in standard browsing environments2.